Important Changes and New Features in BMS 4.34

 IFF is meant to determine friendly or bogey status, and has two separate parts: an interrogator that asks for IFF codes from airborne contacts, and a transponder that responds to requests from other aircraft.

 TL;DR Leave the knob on Norm when in flight.
 IFF requests are made using TMS Left when the FCR is selected.
 You can change mode requests on the left side of the FCR near the bottom.
 Options are M1, M2, M3, M4 and M+ (which requests all 4).
-The most useful mode will be M4.
+The most useful modes will be M1 and M4.
 Correct responses will be green circles, incorrect responses will be yellow squares.
 Incorrect responses do not mean that a contact is an enemy.

 IFF codes will change over time.
 Your transponder will take care of this on its own, but to make sure you interrogate for the latest codes make sure you go to the INTG page in the DED (LIST -> RCL) and hit 9 so that the DCPL in the bottom right changes to ALL.
 This will couple the interrogator to your transponder.